“Just a castaway, till your eye lands on me, oh!”

 In my imagination, the discarded brown bottles of the city sing out to me.
 They want to be rescued.
 They want to be washed, scrubbed, cleansed, like seabirds plucked from an oil slick.

 One day a friend asked me to brew some beer to sell, for charity, at her company’s Christmas fair.
 I said yes.
-I’d make a challenging Belgian abbey ale, and a crowd-pleasing American-hopped IPA.
+I’d make a complex Belgian abbey ale, and a crowd-pleasing American-hopped IPA.

 I had overlooked one major challenge, however.
 My stash of 330ml and 750ml bottles for the abbey beer was plentiful, but I was woefully short of the 500ml bottles I needed for my IPA, only two weeks before racking time.